 - The swap usually leads to the lowest rate - Coupling a floating-rate loan with a swap often results in the lowest possible rate for the borrower.

-To recap, an interest rate swap is a product that provides real benefits to both parties and is often the most elegant solution to meet the bank’s and the borrower’s needs.
+An interest rate swap is a product that provides real benefits to both parties and is often the most elegant solution to meet the bank’s and the borrower’s needs.

 Talk to Chatham about swaps

 Speak with a Chatham representative to learn more about interest rate swaps or how to optimize your existing hedging program.